MoonstarCoding/MoonstarCoding/README.md

 # Mark Hutchison

-I am a male University student, primarily a Web Designer, and an amazing coder who has experience with coding in the following languages:
+I am a male (he/him) University student, with a lot of Web Developement Experience, and an amazing coder who has experience with coding in just some of the following languages:

 - HTML
 - SCSS, CSS
-- JavaScript, jQuery
+- JavaScript, jQuery, TypeScript
 - PHP
-- Python
+- Python3
-- C++
+- C++, C
 - Java
+- Assembly (NASM and RISC-V)
+- Bash Scripting
-- mySQL, SQLite
+- mySQL, SQLite, and MongoDB for Databasing

 ⚡ Fun fact: I was a part of the Skills Canada Web Design and Development competition and placed Bronze, so it is safe to say that you can trust me when I say I know what I am talking about.
 Feel free to ask me about the experience, because man do I have stories!